EGI-Federation/documentation/content/en/users/compute/cloud-compute/faq/_index.md

 Whenever you delete a VM, the ephemeral disks associated with it will be also deleted.
-If you don't plan to use your VM for some time, there are several ways to release resources consumed by the VM (e.g. CPU, RAM) and recover the the data or boot your VM in a previous state when you need it back.
+If you don't plan to use your VM for some time, there are several ways to release resources consumed by the VM (e.g. CPU, RAM) and recover the data or boot your VM in a previous state when you need it back.
 We list below the main strategies you can use: